 – Keep checking weather conditions all the time and act accordingly.

-– Whether you are hiring movers or moving yourself with the volunteers, prepare some hot drinks.
-Coffee, tea, hot chocolate could be very appreciated during the move in cold weather.
+– Whether you are hiring movers or moving on your own with the help of your friends, prepare some hot drinks.
+Coffee, tea, hot chocolate could be very helpful during the move in cold weather.

 – Have your car serviced and equipped properly for winter conditions – top up all fluids, have tires and brakes checked.